Quick Strokes 🎨

 7. Quiet companions

-French artist Édouard Vuillard portrays age with a singular tenderness.
+Artist Édouard Vuillard portrayed age with a singular tenderness.
 This portrait is one of his finest studies of someone who is no longer young.
-The sitter is art critic ThĂ©odore Duret, an early champion of Impressionism and one of the founders, along with Émile Zola, of the radical weekly La Tribune.
+The sitter is art critic ThĂ©odore Duret, a champion of Impressionism and founder, along with Émile Zola, of the radical weekly La Tribune.

 During the Paris Commune, Duret narrowly escaped execution.

 Vuillard depicts the writer surrounded by the books and papers of a long career.
-Reflected in the mirror behind him is Whistler’s portrait of Duret as a dapper young man, dressed for a night at the theater.
+Reflected in the mirror is Whistler’s portrait of Duret as a young man dressed for a night out at the theater.
 The mirror image marks the passage of time: Duret at 74 is no longer the firebrand whose political views nearly cost him his life.

-Now, as grave as a Venetian doge, he holds a cat on his lap.
-Place your thumb over the cat to discover how much of the painting’s soul depends on Lulu…
+Now, grave as a Venetian doge, he holds a cat on his lap.
+Place your thumb over the cat to discover how much of the painting’s soulfulness depends on Lulu…

 An older man sits at an L-shaped desk buried under papers and books.
 The walls of his office are covered in paintings he has reviewed professionally and a portrait of him as a dapper young man.
 A black-and-white cat sits on his lap.